fluent/fluent-bit-docs/configuration/variables.md

 $ export MY_OUTPUT=stdout
 ```

-> The above command set the 'stdout' value to the variable MY\_OUTPUT.
+> The above command set the 'stdout' value to the variable `MY_OUTPUT`.

 Run Fluent Bit with the recently created configuration file: